Understanding the UK Energy Price Cap: What It Is and What It Means for You

 What is the energy price cap?

-The price cap is a limit set by Ofgem (the UK’s energy regulator) on the unit price energy companies can charge you for gas and electricity if you’re on a standard variable tariff.
+The price cap is a limit set by Ofgem (the UK’s energy regulator) on the unit price and the standing charge energy companies can charge you for gas and electricity if you’re on a standard variable tariff.

 A few key things to know: